padamson/shiny-server/README.md

-This repo contains the setup of [my Shiny server](http://dataprone.info/shiny/).
-It is a git repo under `/srv/shiny-server` on my server.
+This repo contains the setup of my Shiny server (not currently deployed).
+When deployed, it is a git repo under `/srv/shiny-server` on my server.

 To learn how you can get your own Shiny Server in a similar way, [read Dean Attali's tutorial about how to set up Shiny server](http://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean/).